Create a Scylla Cluster on EC2 (Single or Multi Data Center)¶

 - listen_address - IP address that Scylla used to connect to other Scylla nodes in the cluster

 - auto_bootstrap - By default, this parameter is set to true, it allow new nodes to migrate data to themselves automatically.
-When creating new cluster, it is recommended to set this parameter to false
+If using Scylla AMI add

 - endpoint_snitch - Set the selected snitch